skip to main content

 2. Ensuring the health, safety, and general welfare of students.

-2. Students enrolled in a digital education virtual program who come on-site to their designated home school to access an activity, program, or services will be supervised by school personnel at that school.
+2. Students enrolled in a digital education virtual program who come on-site to their designated home school to access an activity, program, or services will be supervised by HCPSS school-based employees at that school.

 3. Attendance for digital education courses will apply based on how and when the course is taken: